Student Conduct & Community Standards

 In keeping with the College’s mission to encourage student development, and to foster leadership, service, and creativity, certain policies and community standards have been established to further these educational goals.
-The student conduct and conflict resolution programs at Bates College are educationally focused at their core, seeking to help students learn from their mistakes and resolve conflicts peacefully, while balancing the needs of the greater Bates and Lewiston-Auburn communities.
+The student conduct and community standards programs at Bates College are educationally focused at their core, seeking to help students learn from their mistakes and resolve conflicts peacefully, while balancing the needs of the greater Bates and Lewiston-Auburn communities.

 In addition to community standards, we support individual health and wellness throughout conduct processes.
 We provide college resources and engage in restorative practices that support physical and mental well-being for each student and their community.

 All of the relevant college policies and procedures can be found on the websites on the menu to the right.
 Assistant Dean of Students Blake Reilly manages the college’s student conduct and community standards programs.
 If students or parents have any questions, Dean Reilly is located in Chase Hall and is available via email at email@example.com, or to schedule an appointment call 207-786-6220.